Non-Volley Zone Violation

 Also known as: kitchen violation, NVZ fault

-A non-volley zone violation happens when a player volleys a ball while any part of their body, clothing, or paddle touches the kitchen or its line, including from momentum right after the volley.
+A non-volley zone violation happens when a player volleys a ball.
+At the same time, any part of their body, clothing, or paddle touches the kitchen or its line, including from momentum right after the volley.

 The non-volley zone, or kitchen, is the area on each side of the net where players cannot hit a ball out of the air.
-A violation occurs any time a player makes contact with a ball on a volley while touching the zone or its boundary line — the foot itself does not need to be fully inside; touching the line counts the same as being inside.
+A violation occurs any time a player makes contact with a ball on a volley.
+At the same time, touching the zone or its boundary line.
+This means the foot itself does not need to be fully inside.
+Touching the line counts the same as being inside.
 The violation is judged at the moment of contact with the ball, not before or after.

-The rule extends beyond the feet: a paddle, a hat, a shirt, or any part of the body touching the zone during a volley is also a fault, and so is momentum from the volley motion carrying the player into the zone immediately afterward, even if their feet were outside the line at contact.
+The rule extends beyond the feet.
+This means a paddle, a hat, a shirt, or any part of the body touching the zone during a volley is also a fault, and.
+As a result, is momentum from the volley motion carrying the player into the zone immediately afterward, even if their feet were outside the line at contact.
 This momentum clause is what catches out players who lunge for a volley from just behind the line and step forward into the kitchen right after swinging.

-Once a ball has bounced, a player is free to stand in or move through the kitchen and hit a groundstroke normally — the restriction is specifically about volleying, not about the zone itself being off-limits at all times.
+Once a ball has bounced, a player is free to stand in or move through the kitchen and hit a groundstroke normally.
+This means the restriction is in particular about volleying, not about the zone itself being off-limits at all times.

-A player volleys a fast ball while standing just behind the kitchen line, but their momentum carries their foot onto the line right after contact — the opponent correctly calls a non-volley zone violation.
+A player volleys a fast ball.
+At the same time, standing just behind the kitchen line.
+But their momentum carries their foot onto the line right after contact.
+This means the opponent correctly calls a non-volley zone violation.

 Why it matters

-NVZ violations are one of the most common faults in matches at every level, because the momentum clause is easy to misjudge in the heat of a fast exchange at the net.
+NVZ violations are one of the most common faults in matches at every level.
+This is.
+This is because the momentum clause is easy to misjudge in the heat of a fast exchange at the net.

 Common mistakes